ericaregina/ericaregina/README.md

 </div>

 I’m a Systems Analysis and Development student with a focus on web and mobile development.
-I have experience with HTML5 / CSS3, Flutter, React, Material UI, Jest, Node.js, Express.js, TypeScript, JavaScript, MySQL, Tailwind, and Bootstrap.
+I have experience with HTML5 / CSS3, Flutter, React, Material UI, Jest, Node.js, Express.js, Next.js, Angular,TypeScript, JavaScript, MySQL, Tailwind, and Bootstrap.

 ---